swcarpentry-ja/carpentries-coc/policies/privacy.md

 2. Necessary to perform the functions requested by you (and only to the extent absolutely necessary to perform the function); or
-3. Required to check for fraud or other misuse of SCF resources; or
+3. Required to check for fraud or other misuse of TC resources; or
 4. Required by law.

 In particular, we may release the information we collect to third parties when